LeGrand-Lab/BulkAnalysis_plusNetwork/scripts/README_scripts.md

 	.
 .

-- `tpm_prep4TauNat` : saves into `data/` the 'meanTPM(..).txt' matrices by age
+- `tpm_prep4Tau` : saves into `data/` the 'meanTPM(..).txt' matrices by age
-and day, suitable for specificity index calculation (Tau) and Natmi Ligand Receptor nework creation.
+and day, suitable for specificity index calculation (Tau) .

+- `tpm_prep4Nat` : saves into `inDataNatmi/` the TPM_(..).txt and annotation
+.txt files suitable for Natmi Ligand-Receptor network generation.

 ##  Current folder:

 - `calc_Tau_Specificity.R` and `calc_Tau_figures.R` are related, the first takes
 TPM matrices for Tau tissue specificity index calculation.
-The second performs related plots, all outputs saved into `Tau/` folder
+The second performs related plots, all outputs saved into `Tau/` folder.

-- `dynamics_intra.R` :
+- `dynamics_intra_Spec.R` :
-analyzes gene expression dynamics existing 'intra condition', i.e. separately for 'young' and 'old' age groups.
+ONLY FOR TISSUE SPECIFIC GENES, analyzes gene expression dynamics  existing 'intra condition', i.e. separately for 'young' and 'old' age groups.
 Uses pairwise DESeq2 approach.
-Results saved into folder `dynamicsIntra/`.
+Results saved into folder `dynamicsIntra_Spec/`.

-- `

-- `;;;.R` :

-dynamics_intra_edgergoKegg.R
-dynamics_intra_edgeR_vrs.R
-dynamics_intra.R
-dyn_inter_oldVSyoung.R
-natmi_cmd.sh
-natmi_treat_results.R
-natmi_viz.sh
-path_test.R ===> ??
-plotsTimeWiseDyn.R
-plotsTimewiseDynVB.R
-snapshots_exprs.R
+- `dynamics_intra_doGO.R` :  Takes results from previous script, and performs enrichment by means of gprofiler2.
+Preferred terms are Reactome (REACT) and GO.
+Results saved into `dynamicsIntra_Spec/Gprofiler2_res/`.

+- `dynamics_intra_edgeR_vrs.R`:  for both specific and housekeeping, i.e.  no previous filtering on counts matrix, analyzes global intra group expression dynamics with edgeR following same contrasts as done previously with DESeq2. `dynamics_intra_edgergoKegg.R` performs GO and KEGG enrichment, plots by `dynamics_intra_edgerkeggplots.R` .
+All results saved into `dynintra_edger_extended/`.
+Too extensive for being interpretable.

+- `dyn_inter_oldVSyoung.R` : uses LRT, but maybe Wald was more indicaated. working on **corrections** !! :: destiny folders will change!!.

+- `get_static_DE.R` : performs classic DE test (Old vs Young) time point by time point (like a "snapshot" of  expression differences at each time point).

+- natmi_cmd.sh and natmi_edges.sh: ran in this order, yield  L-R networks into natmiOut/ folder.

+- pathView_test.R : a simple test with pathView, results into 'path_classic_tools/'.

+- yieldsArbitraryKmeansPlot.R : a demo to show that, for "specific" genes, increasing 'k' yields repetitive patterns (a justification to use silhouette testing up to k=8) after kmeans calc.
+Saves plots into dynamicsIntra/.

 JohaGL 2021